KSundstrom/KSundstrom.github.io/index.md

 ## Introduction

-My name is Kasper Sundström and this is my homepage for the purposes of Uni Helsinki courses.
+My name is **Kasper Sundström** and this is my homepage for the purposes of university courses.

-I am an undergraduate student at Uni Helsinki, majoring in general linguistics, phonetics and language technology, and minoring in Nordic languages (Swedish as first language).
+I am an undergraduate student at the **University of Helsinki**, majoring in general linguistics, phonetics and language technology, and minoring in Nordic languages, with Swedish as first language.

 I have my own private business, **K. Sundström**, which offers various language-related services, such as translation, copywriting, copyediting, proofreading, layout, prepress, web design, as well as consulting and training.